flowerinthenight/hedge-cb/README.md

 * A PostgreSQL database - a requirement of [spindle-cb](https://github.com/flowerinthenight/spindle-cb).
 * The [ClockBound daemon](https://github.com/aws/clock-bound/tree/main/clock-bound-d) - a requirement of [spindle-cb](https://github.com/flowerinthenight/spindle-cb).
-* All nodes within a cluster should be able to contact each other via TCP (address:port).
+* All nodes within a cluster should be able to contact each other via TCP (host:port).
-* Each hedge-cb's instance id should be set using the node's address:port.
-This can be inferred internally as well.
+* Each hedge-cb's instance id should be set using the node's host:port.
+The host part can be inferred internally as well.

 ## Running the sample